 Post-Bachelor's Teaching Certification and Certificate Information

 People who hold a bachelor's degree that is not in education and are interested in becoming teachers can complete a master's degree program or enroll in an alternative certification program (ACP).
 Both options cover the ideas, methods and subject knowledge necessary to teach elementary or secondary school.
-The aspiring teachers must complete a student teaching internship in a classroom, which is required for state certification, or licensing to teach.
+Aspiring teachers must complete a student teaching internship in a classroom, which is required for state certification or licensing to teach.
 Public school teachers also must pass state certification examinations.

 Master's Degree in Education